Agency Dev Overview

 - Rule caps — 200 rules total (enforced in

-RulesController::MAX_RULES); tree depth 10 and 200 nodes per tree (enforced inRuleSanitizer). - Coupon generation cap — 10,000 codes per bulk-generate request.
+RulesController::MAX_RULES).
+The historical “tree depth 10 / 200 nodes per tree” guard is gone — sections are flat structs, not recursive, so there’s nothing to pathologically nest. - Coupon generation cap — 10,000 codes per bulk-generate request.

 - REST auth — every route is admin-only (